Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Convolutional Quantum Alternating Ans a tze

 whose evolution can be efficiently simulated in $\mathcal{O}(n^4 \log(n^4/\epsilon)/\log\log(n^4/\epsilon))$.
-In the next section, we prove that with a mixture as in the Equation \eqref{mixer2}, the $S_n$-CQA ans{\"a}tze are \textit{dense}: they are able to approximate any unitary from every $S_n$-irrep block (Fig.\ref{SchurWeyl} $(b)$).
+Below, we prove that with a mixture as in the Equation \eqref{mixer2}, the $S_n$-CQA ans{\"a}tze are able to approximate any unitary from every $S_n$-irrep block (Fig.\ref{SchurWeyl} $(b)$).
 This can be seen as a restricted version of universal quantum computation to $S_n$-irreps.
-Since the 4-local $S_n$-CQA is an all-you-need approximation algorithm within PQP+, it is strongly suggestive that the new PQP+ class contains circuits that can approximate matrix elements of all the $S_n$ Fourier coefficients, for a polynomial length of alternating layer $p$.
-Moreover, the 4-local $S_n$-CQA is also the universal tool to approximate the solution of the problem with global $\operatorname{SU}(d)$ symmetry, such as the Heisenberg models, due to its nature as variational ans{\"a}tze.
+Since the 4-local $S_n$-CQA is an all-you-need approximation algorithm within PQP+, it is strongly suggestive that the PQP+ class proposed in \cite{Zheng2022PQC} contains circuits that can approximate matrix elements of all the $S_n$ Fourier coefficients, for a polynomial number of alternating layers $p$.
+Moreover, the 4-local $S_n$-CQA is also the universal approximator for solutions of the problem with global $\operatorname{SU}(d)$ symmetry, such as the Heisenberg models, due to its nature as variational ans{\"a}tze.